-Deposits: The fair values disclosed for demand deposits is, by definition, equal to the amount payable on demand at the reporting date (that is, their carrying amounts).
+Deposits: The fair values of demand deposits are, by definition, equal to the amount payable on demand at the reporting date (that is, their carrying amounts).
 The carrying amounts of variable-rate, fixed-term money market accounts and certificates of deposit approximate their fair values.
 Fair values for fixed-rate certificates of deposit are estimated using a discounted cash flow calculation that applies interest rates currently offered on certificates to a schedule of aggregated expected monthly maturities on time deposits.